How HTTP/3 Will Make the Internet Faster

 If you are interested in the technical details of HTTP/3 and the current developments, we warmly recommend checking out Daniel Stenberg’s presentation on HTTP/3 at FOSDEM 2020 this weekend or either remotely via the video stream or in person.
 If you are there, remember to greet our staff as well!

-Expect HTTP/3 in the latter half of 2020
+Expect HTTP/3 in the Latter Half of 2020

 However, since this optimization happens on the network level, the good news for web developers is that there are no code changes required on any website.
 Just make sure your server environment provider follows the scene and upgrades to HTTP/3 when it has matured.